Nonlinear signal transduction network with multistate: Introduction

-The bistable regime can emerge from the network dynamics in a study of the propagation of nonlinear singling on the network~\cite{Hernandez-Hernandez2017} as in electronic systems~\cite{Braichenko2018} where the network architecture was not considered.
+The bistable regime can emerge from the network dynamics in a study of the propagation of nonlinear signaling on the network~\cite{Hernandez-Hernandez2017} as in electronic systems~\cite{Braichenko2018} where the network architecture was not considered.
 In their work, only two states, a closed state and an open state, were considered for a receptor~\cite{Hernandez-Hernandez2017}.
 In many signaling system, the receptor has more conformational states, the transition between these states may exhibit more complex patten of the signaling transduction.
-The Ca$^{2+}$ induced Ca$^{2+}$ release mechanism (CICR) is a basic mechanism of the calcium transduction system, which is important second messenger in the biological system, and widely involves in the regulation of cell life activities, including cell membrane permeability, cell secretion, metabolism and differentiation~\cite{Berridge2016,Clapham2007}.
-In the literature~\cite{Keizer1996}, a simplified mechanism that mimics "adaptation" of the RyR has been developed to reproduce experimental data from cardiac cells.
+The Ca$^{2+}$ induced Ca$^{2+}$ release mechanism (CICR) is a basic mechanism of the calcium signal transduction system, which is important second messenger in the biological system, and widely involves in the regulation of cell life activities, including cell membrane permeability, cell secretion, metabolism and differentiation~\cite{Berridge2016,Clapham2007}.
+In the literature~\cite{Keizer1996}, a simplified mechanism that mimics ``adaptation" of the RyR has been developed to reproduce experimental data from cardiac cells.
 In such model, the nodes of the calcium signaling network, RyRs, have four states.
 Moreover, among the transitions between these states, there are two fast processes and one slow process.
 In this study, we will study the CICR on the network to explore the behavior of signaling networks with multistate in which nodes are regulated by reaction rates nonlinearly.
-Our main finding is that the second open state in CICR is essential to produce the bistable regime, and the inclusion of the slow process makes the dynamics of the calcium singling network exhibit different patterns at different time scales.
-The results may underlie the biological function of the CICR and be helpful for understanding other networks with multistate.
+In next section, we will present explicit CICR mechanism and corresponding mathematical description of the states and the networks considered.
+Then, the dynamics of CICR on three networks will be studied, and time revolution of fractions of states will be simulated with different network architectures.
+The pattern of steady states will be also studied to provide more informations about the possible bistable regime from the CICR mechanism.